Past Events 2017

 7th Central European Relativity Seminar 2017

-"Haus der Wissenschaften" - Sandstraße 4/5, 28195 Bremen, Olbers Saal, first floor
+Where: | Bremen "Haus der Wissenschaften" - Sandstraße 4/5, 28195 Bremen, Olbers Saal, first floor |

+What: | This is the seventh seminar of a series initiated at the ESI (Vienna) January 27 - 29, 2011.
 This series of seminars is designed to provide a forum for younger researchers to present their work, and to expand their research horizons.
-The main geographical basin of attraction is Austria, the Czech Republic, Hungary, Poland and Germany.
+The main geographical basin of attraction is Austria, the Czech Republic, Hungary, Poland and Germany. |

-Topics: The scientific program will include keynote lectures by D. Giulini and C. Lämmerzahl, as well as seminars by young researchers selected on the basis of submitted abstracts.
+Topics: | The scientific program will include keynote lectures by D. Giulini and C. Lämmerzahl, as well as seminars by young researchers selected on the basis of submitted abstracts.
 The speakers will be chosen mainly amongst graduate students and post-docs.
 Anticipated are about 24 talks of 20 minutes each.
 A few longer talks might replace some of the shorter ones if scientifically or pedagogically desirable.
-The seminar will be accompanied by a public lecture (in english) by Jochen Liske, Hamburger Sternwarte, Universität Hamburg, on 18.02.2017, 15.30, entitled: "The World's Largest Telescope and the Acceleration of the Universe"
+The seminar will be accompanied by a public lecture (in english) by Jochen Liske, Hamburger Sternwarte, Universität Hamburg, on 18.02.2017, 15.30, entitled: "The World's Largest Telescope and the Acceleration of the Universe" |

-Abstracts: Abstracts submitted by January 15, 2017, will receive full consideration.
+Abstracts: | Abstracts submitted by January 15, 2017, will receive full consideration.
 Later submissions might be considered if the schedule allows.
-Abstract submission
+Abstract submission |

 15. – 17.
 February 2017